Modern YEAR FOURTEEN (Part 2)

 –Sovereign Seven #5

-The alien superhero team known as the Sovereign Seven (Cascade, Cruiser, Finale, Indigo, Network, Rampart, and Reflex) investigates a New England police bombing.
-Afterward, they return to their adopted hometown of Crossroads, Vermont where they commiserate with friends—Sheriff Molly Savoy (head of the Crossroads Police Department), Conal Savoy (Molly’s son), Mitch, Jack (Mitch’s pet wolf), Violet Jones (the Sovereigns’ bankroller), and Pansy Smith (Violet’s sister).
+The alien superhero team known as the Sovereign Seven (Cascade, Cruiser, Finale, Indigo, Network, Rampart, and Reflex) investigates a bombing in New England.
+Afterward, they return to their adopted hometown of Crossroads, Vermont, where they commiserate with friends—Sheriff Molly Savoy (head of the Crossroads Police Department), Conal Savoy (Molly’s son), Mitch, Jack (Mitch’s pet wolf), Violet Jones (the Sovereigns’ bankroller), and Pansy Smith (Violet’s sister).
 When Molly learns that visiting FBI Agent Bobby Barrymore has withheld information from her, she roughs him up.
 Agent Barrymore (and his partners, including Agent Walter) threaten to arrest Molly and all the Sovereigns, but they eventually back down.
 Meanwhile, Oracle—having previously been contacted by FBI Agent Laura Tucci—notifies Batman about the situation in Crossroads.
 Shortly thereafter, Agent Tucci and the Bennington County Police Department‘s Sheriff Jack Mulholland, both under the spell of the super-villain Skin Dance, arrive and attack the gathered group.
-Network, Rampart, Cascade, and Indigo also fall under Skin Dance’s spell just as the villain himself joins the scene.
-Eventually, everyone is released from Skin Dance’s control and the FBI takes the villain into custody.
+Network, Rampart, Cascade, and Indigo also fall under Skin Dance’s spell, just as the villain himself joins the scene.
+Eventually, everyone is released from Skin Dance’s control, and the FBI takes the villain into custody.
 Having responded to Oracle’s report, Batman shows up in Crossroads.
 Seeing a large crowd of cops, feds, and costumed heroes (and noticing that the villain has already been defeated), Batman doesn’t even get out of the Batmobile, immediately turning around and heading back to Gotham.

 –Azrael #11